-STAFF ANALYSIS: The utility's current rate structures for both its water and wastewater systems consist of a traditional base facility charge (BFC) and uniform gallonage charge rate structure.
-On September 30, 1999, Pennbrooke was issued a consumptive use permit, with a condition that the utility "develop, and obtain District approval of, a proposed water conserving rate structure within two years of permit issuance.
+The utility's current rate structures for both its water and wastewater systems consist of a traditional base facility charge (BFC) and uniform gallonage charge rate structure.
+Pennbrooke's CUP contains a condition that the utility "develop, and obtain District approval of, a proposed water conserving rate structure within two years of permit issuance.
 The evaluation must include a demographic study of the service area and graphically illustrate the percentage of users per increasing 1,000 gallon unit."
 Based on Pennbrooke's high average consumption per customer, coupled with the water shortage in Lake County, it is the District's desire that Pennbrooke implement an inclining-block rate structure.
 In addition, for over the past five years the District has advocated rate structures that provide pricing incentives to conserve.

-An analysis of Pennbrooke's residential customers' consumption data during the 12-month period ended September 30, 2000 indicates that they are using excessive amounts of water.
+An analysis of Pennbrooke's residential customers' consumption data during the 12-month period ended September 30, 2000, indicates that they are using excessive amounts of water.
 The overall average residential consumption is approximately 13,000 gallons per month.
-Compared to the District's target usage of 130 gallons per day per capita (gpdpc), Pennbrooke's residential customers' average monthly usage is approximately 42% greater than the District's resulting average monthly usage target of 9.0 kgal (150 gpdpc x 2 persons x 30 days).
+Compared to the District's target usage of 130 gallons per day per capita (gpdpc), Pennbrooke's residential customers' average monthly usage is approximately 42% greater than the District's resulting average monthly usage target of 9.0 kgal.
 Further, almost 40% of residential consumption occurs at usage of 10 kgals per month and above.
-Under these circumstances, staff would typically recommend the implementation of an aggressive inclining-block rate structure.
+Under these circumstances, we would typically implement an aggressive inclining-block rate structure.

-Although the water system is overearning and the utility's rates are low, due to the high average usage per customer coupled with the extraordinary drought and water shortage conditions in

-Lake County, staff believes it is appropriate to implement some form of inclining-block rate structure.
+Although the water system is overearning and the utility's rates are low, due to the high average usage per customer coupled with the extraordinary drought and water shortage conditions in Lake County, we find that it is appropriate to implement some form of inclining-block rate structure.

-As discussed in Issue 9, staff recommends that the utility be ordered to implement an aggressive water conservation program.
+By this Order, we require the utility to implement an aggressive water conservation program.
 This program is expected to have a material effect on consumption.
-In a similar case in Lake County (see Sun Communities, Order No. PSC-00-1165-PAA-WS, issued June 27, 2000), staff recommended implementation of a conservation program with no change in rate structure.
+In a similar case in Lake County involving Sun Communities Finance Limited Partnership, we implemented a conservation program with no change in rate structure.
+See Order No. PSC-00-1165-PAA-WS, issued June 27, 2000, in Docket NO. 990243-WS.
 When a conservation program is concurrently initiated with a rate structure change, customers' subsequent consumption habits should be affected both by the conservation program and by price changes resulting from the change in rate structure.
-Sun Communities case, the Commission continued the utility's current rate structure during the introduction of the conservation program to better isolate the effects of the conservation program This information will then be considered in on consumption. designing consumption charges when the rate structure issue is subsequently revisited.
+In Order No. PSC-00-1165-PAA-WS, we continued the utility's current rate structure during the introduction of the conservation program to better isolate the effects of conservation program on consumption.
+This information will then be considered in designing consumption charges when the rate structure issue is subsequently revisited.

-However, we believe the current circumstances in Lake County warrant more aggressive conservation measures.
-Since the Sun Communities Order was issued almost one year ago, Lake County's water supply problem has escalated to a "declared water shortage" condition.
-In addition, based on the latest U.S. Drought Monitor report, Lake County is in an area where drought conditions are considered extreme.
+We believe the current circumstances in Lake County warrant more aggressive conservation measures.
+Since the time that Order No. PSC-00-1165-PAA-WS was issued, Lake County's water supply problem has escalated to a "declared water shortage" condition.
+In addition, based on the latest U.S. Drought Monitor Report, Lake County is in an area where drought conditions are considered extreme.
 Finally, Lake County's population growth, coupled with predictions of continued above-average temperature and below-average precipitation for the area, place further strains on Lake County's water supply.
-Staff believes these circumstances warrant the most aggressive conservation measures possible; therefore, we recommend the concurrent implementation of inclining-block rate structure coupled with an conservation program.
+We find that these circumstances warrant the most aggressive conservation measures possible; therefore, the concurrent implementation of an inclining-block rate structure shall be coupled with an aggressive conservation program.